spcl/dace/dace/frontend/python/python_supported_features.md

 ### 6.5 The power operator
 Supported.
-If the base is an integer and the exponent a signed integer, both operands are casted to float64 and the result is also of type float64.
+If the base is an integer and the exponent a signed integer, both operands are cast to float64 and the result is also of type float64.

 ### 6.6 Unary arithmetic and bitwise operations
 Supported